Feffote/concurrenceProg/README.md

 *Some simple concurrent programs*

 *C code*
-  - Simple code runing threads, another implementig semaphores to avoid the concurrence problem.
+  - Code running threads, and another implementing semaphores to avoid the concurrence problem.
   - The producer-consumer problem solved with semaphores